The Right to Restrict Processing

 What to do if you receive a request to restrict processing

-Customers must submit a request to [email protected] with their member’s name and email so we can look up the user in our system and remove all personal data for processing.
+Customers must submit a request to email@example.com with their client's name and email so we can look up the user in our system and remove all personal data for processing.

 As a customer, you can also email firstname.lastname@example.org directly and request we remove your personal data from processing and we will process your request.